gsannikov/embedded_sdk/src/auto_forge/resources/help/solution/guide.md

 and hardware build environments.
 Inspired by systems like Microsoft Visual Studio, it allows multiple projects and configurations to coexist under a single top-level solution.

-This document explains how to author a solution file, reference other elements dynamically, and use conditional logic to create flexible, maintainable build definitions.
+This document explains how to author a solution file, reference other elements dynamically to create flexible, maintainable build definitions.

 ---